-The direct-contact cooler (DCC) system initially quench and lower the temperature and saturate the incoming flue gas by a counter-current flow water in order to improve the efficiency of the absorption process and provide pre-scrubbing on the flue gas.
-The DCC column designed for CHP flue gas operations has a 3-m diameter and a total height of 16 m.
-The section where water counter currently contacts the flue gas is of 3.1 m height with Flexipack 3X structured stainless-steel packing of Koch Glitsch.
-Above the contact section is a 0.2 m Meshpad demister type 412 of FMC Technologies with an overhead water sparging system.
+- An induced draft (ID) blower to overcome pressure drops and blow the flue gas through the plant with a blower output capacity of up to about 270 mbar and 70,000 Sm3/hr. - A direct-contact cooler (DCC) system to initially quench and lower the temperature and saturate the incoming flue gas by a counter-current flow water in order to improve the efficiency of the absorption process and provide pre-scrubbing on the flue gas.
+The DCC system has two individually operated packed columns for operations with respectively the CHP flue gas and the flue gas from the refinery cracking unit.
+The DCC column designed for CHP flue gas operations has of a 3-m diameter and a total of 16 m of height.
+The section where water counter currently contacts the flue gas is of 3.1 m of height with Flexipack 3X structured stainless-steel packing of Koch Glitsch.
+The DCC column designed for the flue gas from the refinery cracking unit has a diameter of 2.7 m and a total height of 16 m.
+The section where water counter currently contacts the flue gas is of 3 m of height with Intalox Snowflake random polypropylene packing of Koch Glitsch.